Connes spectral distances, quantum discord and coherence of qubits: Connes spectral distance measure of quantum discord and quantum coherence

+Quantum trace distance is an important mathematical tool in quantum information sciences \cite{Nielsen}.
+One can use it to analyse the relations of quantum states.
 The quantum trace distances between qubits are equal to half the corresponding Euclidean distances in the Bloch representations.
 In general, the results of Connes spectral distances are quite different from those about the quantum trace distances of one-qubit states.
-Similar to the trace distance, one can use the Connes spectral distance to analyse the physical properties and relations of qubits, such as quantum discord and coherence.
+Similar to the trace distance, one can use the Connes spectral distance to analyse the physical properties and relations of quantum states, such as quantum discord and coherence.

-As an example, let us use the Connes spectral distance to study the coherence of qubits.
-Quantum coherence is an important resource in quantum information sciences \cite{Baumgratz}.
-Similar to Refs.~\cite{Baumgratz,Shao}, one can define the coherence of a state $\rho$ as follows,
+Quantum discord is an important information-theoretic measure of nonclassical correlations \cite{Paula,Ciccarello}.
+Consider a composite quantum system $\mathcal{H}_{AB}$, which consists of two subsystems $A$ and $B$.
+The state $\rho_{CQ}\in\mathcal{H}_{AB}$ is a classical-quantum state if and only if it can be written as the following form \cite{Paula}

+with $0 \leq p_k \leq 1$ ($\sum_k p_k = 1$), $\{\Pi_k^A\}$ denoting a set of orthogonal projectors for subsystem $A$, and $\rho_k^B$ being a general reduced density operator for subsystem $B$.
+The quantum discord reaches zero for and only for the classical-quantum state.
+So we can look at the quantum discord as some type of `distance' between the state $\rho$ and the set of classical-quantum states.
+For example, one can define the trace distance discord of the state $\rho$ as follow \cite{Ciccarello}